AmElmo/sign_language_detector_production/readme.md

 TODOs:
 - ~~fix the innerHTML so it displays a different message when there is no prediction~~
-- retrain model to have better predictions (currently completely off)
+- ~~retrain model to have better predictions (currently completely off)~~
+- Change the model in production